Flight Delay Compensation in the UK: Your Rights and How to Claim up to £520 (€600)

 In the UK, the Air Passenger Rights and Air Travel Organisers’ Licensing (Amendment) (EU Exit) Regulations 2019, commonly known as UK 261, protects your air passenger rights when your plane is delayed, cancelled, or overbooked.
 This is a direct incorporation of the European Union’s EU261 regulation into UK law, following Brexit.

-This set of regulations outline the conditions under which you’re entitled to compensation in the UK (amongst other forms of compensation, such as for cancelled flights), the amounts payable, and the additional responsibilities of the airlines.
+This set of regulations outlines the conditions under which you’re entitled to compensation in the UK (amongst other forms of compensation, such as for cancelled flights), the amounts payable, and the additional responsibilities of the airlines.

 British Passenger Rights Simplified